EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/hints-tips.md

 This can be due to a lingering Open OnDemand process from your session.

-Within Open OnDemand, select '?' menu => 'Restart Web Server' to restart your personal session with Open OnDemand and end the lingering process.
+Within Open OnDemand, select '?' menu => 'Restart Web Server' to restart your session with Open OnDemand and end the lingering process.